osuecampus/blender-mcp/docs/PLANTSYSTEM_HANDOFF.md

 8. **Use Generated coordinates for materials on instanced geometry** - Object coordinates follow global axes, Generated follows local mesh bounding box.
 9. **Trim Curve to control branch distribution** - Use TrimCurve with factor mode to limit branches to specific trunk height range (30%-85%).
 10. **Align branches to trunk tangent** - Use `Align Euler to Vector` with curve tangent output for proper branch orientation.
+11. **Even distribution with variation** - For evenly-spaced branches with per-trunk variety: `(Index / Count) × 2π + RandomOffset`.
+Mix with full random using a "chaos" parameter.
+12. **Reuse parameters across systems** - Trunk Taper and Crook can apply to branches too by wiring the same Group Input socket to both trunk and branch node chains.
+13. **Scale effects by element size** - Branch crook multiplies by Branch Length Ratio so smaller branches have proportionally smaller bends, keeping visual consistency.
+14. **Resample curves before taper** - Curves need multiple control points for smooth taper; use `Resample Curve` with COUNT mode before `Set Curve Radius`.
+15. **ResampleCurve mode is a socket, not attribute** - In Blender 5.0+, the mode selector is accessed via `inputs["Mode"]`, not a node attribute.

 **Next session:** Implement Branch Generations with Repeat Zone, add Gravity effect.